HoppenR/storm-mode.nvim/README.md

 It provides the following features, right in your Neovim editor!
 - Syntax highlighting.
 - Debugging output.
-- Documentation for all languages in storm.
+- Documentation for all languages in Storm.
 - Lazy-loading user-commands.

 ## - Requirements - :memo: